mrwatson-de/fmworkmate.github.io/case-study-backporting-e-invoice-solution-gbs.md

 Whilst our preferred delivery method would have been to update all our customers to this new version of the software, there was a problem:

 {: .mrw-red-bg}
-A handful of customers - about 15 - were stranded in old legacy versions of the software, requiring GBS to [backport](glossary.html#backport) this new functionality into their old systems. 😕
+A number of customers - about 15 - were stranded in old legacy versions of the software, requiring GBS to [backport](glossary.html#backport) this new functionality into their old systems. 😕

 {: .mrw-gold-bg}
 Backporting is the action of porting new functionality to old systems

 ### The Headaches of Backporting Code